🚨 24/7 EMERGENCY SERVICE • Leaking Roof? Storm Damage? We Respond in Under 2 Hours • CALL NOW: (925) 722-4916

 • Storm damage creating immediate hazard (missing shingles, exposed decking)

-• Structural compromise requiring immediate attention
+• Structural compromise requiring immediate weatherproofing

-• Fire damage requiring emergency weatherproofing
+• Fire damage requiring emergency tarping or temporary protection

-2. California Building Code Compliance
+2. Building Code Compliance Requirements

 3. Solar-Ready Roofing and Energy Efficiency